corrode/corrode.github.io/content/blog/hardening-rust/index.md

 (Make sure to check the latest instructions in the Miri repo, as the setup process may change over time.)

+If you'd like to learn more about Miri, there is a research paper from 2026 that goes into the design and implementation details: [Miri: Practical Undefined Behavior Detection for Rust](https://research.ralfj.de/papers/2026-popl-miri.pdf).

 ## Runtime Hardening Tooling

 Finally, here are some more tools that help you catch problems before they hit production: